Last updated on May 9th, 2023.

 Linlithgow can be found 15 miles west of Edinburgh and around 9 miles before The Kelpies on the M9 motorway which makes it a great place to head to if you fancy seeing attractions that are a little off the standard tourist trails.

-The town of Linlithgow is nice enough and has a scenic, cafe-lined high street, but it’s the palace that draws most people due to its size and because it sits alongside Linlithgow Loch (a Site of Special Scientific Interest) which is a lovely place to enjoy a summer picnic.
+The town of Linlithgow is nice enough and has a scenic, cafe-lined high street, but it’s the palace that draws most visitors due to its size, and because it sits alongside Linlithgow Loch which is a Site of Special Scientific Interest due to its bird and plantlife.

-The impressive royal retreat began life as a fortress over 2000 years ago when the Romans built a fort near the loch and it’s known that a royal residence stood there from the reign of David I (1124 to 1153).
+This impressive royal retreat began life as a fortress over 2,000 years ago when the Romans built a fort near the loch, and it’s known that a royal residence has stood there from at least the reign of David I (1124 to 1153).

 Dysart Harbour